Zendesk: Recent history

 In May 2019, Zendesk acquired Montreal-based Smooch, for an undisclosed amount.
 Smooch provided messaging services on websites for live-chat customer support.
 In 2020, Zendesk announced more tools for messaging customers on social media and enhancements to its customer relationship management features.

 In October 2021, Zendesk announced that it was acquiring Momentive Global Inc., formerly SurveyMonkey, for $4.13 billion.
 Zendesk's investors rejected the deal on February 25, 2022, and terminated the agreement due to risk.

 In June 2022, it was announced that Zendesk would be acquired by a consortium of private-equity firms led by Permira and Hellman & Friedman in an all-cash deal worth $10.2 billion.
 Thereafter due to the pending acquisition by these firms Zendesk neither provided shareholder's letter nor held a conference call or webcast to disclose the financial results for the third quarter ending September 30, 2022.

 In September 2022, with the closure of 3rd quarter the financial results were out with a substantial increase in revenue by 20% over the year to $416.9 million and GAAP operating loss of $55.4 million with non-GAAP operating income of $48.9 million.
 In addition to this due to the impending transaction, Zendesk suspended its financial guidance for the fiscal year ending December 30, 2022.

 In November 2022, it was announced that the investor group had completed the acquisition of Zendesk for approximately $10.2 billion.

 In June 2023, Zendesk acquired Tymeshift for an undisclosed price.

 In February 2025, Zendesk acquired Australian company Local Measure for $100 million.
 In July 2025, Zendesk acquired HyperArc, an AI analytics platform.
+In December 2025, Zendesk acquired Unleash, an enterprise search platform that connects knowledge across internal systems for AI-driven employee service tools.

+In March 2026, Zendesk completed its acquisition of Forethought, an AI customer experience company focused on automating customer service interactions, with the deal closing on March 26.
+Forethought's technology uses AI agents to automate support workflows such as ticket triage and responses, and by 2025 it supported more than one billion customer interactions per month.
+Zendesk said the acquisition would accelerate its product roadmap by more than a year, enabling self-improving AI agents, voice automation, and more autonomous customer service capabilities.